albawebstudio/hauntedfarm-nuxt/app/content/legal/terms.md

   district in which we are located, and that such person or entity will accept service of process from the person who provided notification of the alleged infringement.

 d. **Removal**

-If a counter-notice is received by the Designated Agent, we may send a copy of the counter- notice to the original complaining party informing that person that it may replace the removed material or cease disabling it in 10 business days.
+If a counter-notice is received by the Designated Agent, we may send a copy of the counter-notice to the original complaining party informing that person that it may replace the removed material or cease disabling it in 10 business days.
 Unless the copyright owner files an action seeking a court order against the content provider, member or user, the removed material may be replaced or access to it restored in 10 to 14 business days or more after